-It’s not because you’re not praying.
+And it’s not because you’re not praying.
 You’re probably praying a lot.
 It’s not because you don’t want to know His will.
-Many of you really do.
+You probably aren’t lacking that desire.

-According to this verse, it’s because God conceals.
+But according to this verse in Proverbs, it’s because God conceals.

 But why?
 After all, that seems counterintuitive to God’s purposes and using you in them.

 The reason isn’t because God doesn’t want you to know His will.
 He wants you to know it more than you want to know it.
-It’s because God wants something more for you than that.
+God has something so much greater for you instead.

-God’s not up in heaven hiding His will hoping you’ll never be able to find it.
-But he does play hide and seek.
-Not because He doesn’t want us to find His will but because He wants us to find Him.
-If He put it out in plain view, we would seek His will instead of seeking Him.
+God’s not up in heaven hiding His will, hoping you’ll never be able to find it.
+But He does play hide and seek.
+He doesn’t just want us to find His will, He wants us to find Him in the process.
+Because if His will was in plain view, we would seek it instead of seeking Him.

 That’s why he conceals it.
 That’s why it’s so hard.

-God’s not trying to make His will plain.
+The point isn’t for God to make His will plain.
 His will isn’t the main objective.
 He is the main objective.
-He wants you to discover Him most of all.
+He wants you to discover Him above all else.